Pemphigus foliaceus

 Pemphigus foliaceus is an autoimmune blistering disease of the skin.
-Pemphigus foliaceus causes a characteristic inflammatory attack at the subcorneal layer of epidermis, which results in skin lesions that are scaly or crusted erosions with an erythematous (red) base.
+It causes a characteristic inflammatory attack at the subcorneal layer of epidermis, which results in skin lesions that are scaly or crusted erosions with an erythematous (red) base.
 Mucosal involvement is absent even with widespread disease.

 If there is an autoimmune IgG buildup in the epidermis, then nearly all of the antibodies are aimed against desmoglein 1.
 The effect of the antibodies and the immunological pathway is most likely one of three mechanisms: